PranavRayudu/Course-Change-Notifier/README.md

 UT_PASS=<UT systems password>
 SEM=<Current Semester, ex: "Fall 2020" (with quotes)> # this is required unless you specify semester in arguments
 ```
-In Duo, set push notifications as your preferred method of signing in, so Duo will automatically send a push notification whenever you need to sign in.
-If you do not do this, you will have to manually click "Send push" whenever it reaches the two-factor authentication screen.
-Moreover, if you do not approve the push notification before a timeout, you will also have to manually click "Send push" again.

 #### 2. Setting up Slack notifications
 Course change updated are sent to you via Slack.
 You can create a workspace [here](https://slack.com/get-started#/create) and your own Slack app [here](https://api.slack.com/apps?new_app=1).